upekshaip/tg-ytdlp-bot/README.md

 - Preserve your `CONFIG/config.py` and other excluded files/directories
 - Make backups of changed files with suffix `.backup_YYYYMMDD_HHMM` and move them into `_backup/` (original structure preserved)
 - Ask for confirmation before applying changes

-### Requirements
-- Git and Python 3 must be installed

 ### One-command update (recommended)
 ```bash